 We will be making most events easily accessible online, and any in person events that may be organised will be done in accordance to government restrictions!
 Winter Ball and Summer will not be organised until government guidelines allow it.

-5. I was wondering if you held small classes of <6 people and outdoors in a well-ventilated area
+5. I was wondering if you held small classes and outdoors in a well-ventilated area?

-<6 people would constitute a private class as the teacher & the rest of students (which needs to be from the same household) will constitute 2 households already.
-We do not teach in any outdoor spaces but if private classes is something you would be interested in you may speak with our teacher Chris malone (email@example.com)
+We do not teach in any outdoor spaces but if private classes is something you would be interested in you may speak with our teacher Chris Malone to arrange that. (email@example.com)

 6. Memberships: How much is membership and what does it include?

-We will introduce a Semester 1 Base Membership and a Pay As You Go system.
-The membership fee is £20 for students and £30 for non-students (for Semester 1 only), and with the membership each online class we charge a standard £2 only.
+We will introduce a Semesterly Base Membership and a Pay As You Go system.
+The membership fee is £20 for students and £30 for non-students (per semester), and with the membership each online class we charge a standard £2 only.
 Non-members will have to pay £5 per online class.

 As an EUBDS member, you enjoy discounts on IDS shoe orders, the access to an exclusive members-only group, weekly mailing lists with all the highlights of events, reduced class fee, free hire of Society’s dancewear, and much more!